waku-org/nwaku-compose/README.md

 # Running Your nwaku Node

 There are two ways to run your nwaku node:
-I. **Interactive CLI**: This method provides a user-friendly, guided setup process.
+1. **Interactive CLI**: This method provides a user-friendly, guided setup process.
-II. **Manual Setup**: This method involves manually configuring and running the node using provided scripts and configuration files.
+2. **Manual Setup**: This method involves manually configuring and running the node using provided scripts and configuration files.

-## I. Interactive CLI
+## 1. Interactive CLI

 The Interactive CLI guides you through the setup process step-by-step, making it easier to configure and run your nwaku node without needing to manually edit configuration files.